Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a circular cylinder

 \subsubsection{Scenario A: Energy Consumption of Jet Pair}

-A detailed analysis of the energy consumption associated with various jet configurations around a cylinder, along with their effectiveness in flow control, is presented in \cref{fig:figure9}.
-The figure depicts the angular placement of five jet pairs ($J_1$ through $J_5$) along the cylinder surface, with $J_1$ located nearest to the forward stagnation point (0°) and $J_5$ positioned further downstream.
-These jet pairs are symmetrically distributed on both sides of the cylinder’s centerline, covering angular positions from 120° to 60°.
-The right side of the figure shows the action values, representing the intensity of jet actuation, plotted over non-dimensional time for each jet configuration, thereby providing insight into the energy consumption required to achieve the desired flow control.
+The relationship between the control action values of each jet configuration and the dimensionless time is depicted in figure \ref{fig:fig9}, offering insights into the energy consumption required for the desired flow control.
+It also shows the azimuthal positions of five pairs of injectors along the surface of the cylinder.
+Among them, the jet position $ J_1 $ is located closest to the downstream stagnation point, while the jet position $ J_5 $ is situated closer to the upstream side.
+The control action value of the synthetic jet represents the intensity of the jet-driven force, and the integral of the control action value over time signifies the total external energy consumed to implement flow control.

-The curves for each configuration initially exhibit a peak, representing the maximum energy required at the onset of jet actuation.
-Notably, the curves for $J_5$ and $J_1$ display the highest initial action values, indicating that these positions demand more energy to initiate flow control compared to other configurations.
-Following the initial transient phase, the action values stabilize, signifying that the control effort, and thus energy consumption, becomes more consistent over time.
-The action values for configurations $J_2$, $J_3$, and $J_4$ stabilize at lower levels than those for $J_5$ and $J_1$, suggesting that these configurations are more energy-efficient in maintaining flow control.
-The annotations on the plot highlight that energy consumption peaks around the 90° position, while it remains comparable at 75° and 105°.
-This observation implies that jets positioned at 60° and 120° (such as $J_5$ and $J_1$) are less energy-efficient, requiring more energy to achieve the same flow control effect as the more efficiently positioned jets at 90° and 105°.
-This insight highlights the critical importance of optimizing jet positioning to minimize energy consumption, a key consideration in designing efficient flow control systems that maximize aerodynamic performance while reducing power requirements around the cylinder.
+As depicted in figure \ref{fig:fig9}, at the initial stage of flow control, the control effect curves of each jet configuration exhibit a peak, indicating the maximum energy required at the onset of jet actuation.
+Following this initial transient phase, the action values stabilize, suggesting that the control intensity and energy consumption become more stable and energy-efficient over time.
+Notably, the curves for $J_5$ and $J_1$ display the highest initial action values, indicating that these positions require more initial energy to initiate flow control compared to other configurations.
+In contrast, the action values for the synthetic jets positioned at $J_2$, $J_3$, and $J_4$ stabilize at a lower level than those of $J_5$ and $J_1$, demonstrating that these configurations are more energy-efficient in maintaining flow control.